snakeleon/YouCompleteMe-x64/README.md

 on the current line when you move your cursor to that line.
 If a `FixIt` is available for the current diagnostic, then ` (FixIt)` is appended.

-If you have a vim that supports virtual text, you can set this option to the string `virtual-text`, and the diagnostic will be displayed inline with the text, right aligned in the window and wrapping to the next line if there is not enough space, for example:
+If you have a Vim that supports virtual text, you can set this option to the string `virtual-text`, and the diagnostic will be displayed inline with the text, right aligned in the window and wrapping to the next line if there is not enough space, for example: